lucasnell/digestion_evolution/phylo_regr.md

 #### Visualizing tree

-Here is the phylogenetic tree with log(NSA) as species name color and log(SEF) as the size of the species' tip size.
+Here is the phylogenetic tree with log(NSA) as tip color and log(SEF) as tip size.

 ![](phylo_regr_files/figure-markdown_github/phylo_plot-1.png)